James Forrest (footballer, born 1991): Early career

 Forrest played for South Ayr Boys Club, and consistently shone at every level.
 He was scouted by Celtic's talent spotter for Ayrshire, Jim Began, at the age of 11.
 Several other clubs such as Kilmarnock, Ayr United and Rangers were also interested in him.
 He signed youth terms with Celtic at the age of 13 and then joined Celtic's coaching school in Hamilton, which his coach Martin Millar credits with helping his development.

 Celtic

 2009–10

-On 30 August 2009, Forrest signed a four-year contract with Celtic.
-Their Head of Youth development, Chris McCart, hailed him as one of the best players in Celtic's U19 squad.
 Forrest had always excelled at Celtic, with a match program from 2004 singling him out for exceptional performances in the under-13 squad.
 He made his first team debut for Celtic on 1 May 2010, coming on as a late substitute against Motherwell.
 He scored the third of Celtic's goals in a 4–0 win.

-He won Scottish Youth Cup with the club in 2009–10, beating Rangers 2–0 at Hampden Park.
+He won the Scottish Youth Cup with the club in 2009–10, beating rivals Rangers 2–0 at Hampden Park.